naveenchandrakar/IoTWorkshop-1/README.md

 # Installing the library for Blynk Support

 1. Open you IDE and click on "Sketch -> Include library -> Manage Libraries".
-3. In the Library Manager, search for Blynk.
+2. In the Library Manager, search for Blynk.
-4. Click on it and install.
+3. Click on it and install.
+4. Restart your Arduino IDE for the changes to take effect.

+# Installing the library for BMP180 Temperature Pressure senssor for Weather Monitoring System Project

+1. Open you IDE and click on "Sketch -> Include library -> Manage Libraries".
+2. In the Library Manager, search for BMP180.
+3. Click on the first link "Adafruit-BMP085-Library" and install.
-5. Restart your Arduino IDE for the changes to take effect.
+4. Restart your Arduino IDE for the changes to take effect.

 # Programming the device